LilyNeilsen/portfolio/README.md

 # What I hope to learn
 I hope to learn more about how I can use this in government work, and if and how it is already being used at local, state, federal, and international levels of government.

+# Some of the work I did during this course:

+# Assignment 3

+# Assignment 4

+# Final Project